RossClarkScotland/Gaelic_Galore/README.md

 - iPhone SE (checked by my friend, Kirill)

 ## **Bugs**
+Occasionally, a Stripe-related error appears in the console when navigating through the site.
+Neither I nor Code Institite tutors have been able to reproduce it by performing any one particular action and I have therefore been advised by both Code Institute tutors and my project mentor that this is an issue on the Stripe end rather than an error in my code.

 At the time of writing, I have run out of time without being able to fix the bug in the method shown in the _Boutique Ado_ walkthrough project, i.e. that the minus button on the shopping cart button enables users to select quantities of less than zero.